Michael Gambon: 1995–2003: Broadway debut and film roles

-2004–2011: Harry Potter and other roles
+2004–2011: Harry Potter and acclaim

-In 2004, he appeared in five films, including Wes Anderson's cult comedy The Life Aquatic with Steve Zissou; the British gangster film Layer Cake; and theatrical drama Being Julia.

-In 2007, Gambon appeared in Michael Apted's historical drama Amazing Grace alongside Ioan Gruffudd, Romola Garai, Benedict Cumberbatch, Albert Finney, Rufus Sewell.
-The film focuses on William Wilberforce who led the campaign against the slave trade in the British Empire.
-The film is Certified Fresh according to Rotten Tomatoes with critics consensus describing the film as "your quintessential historical biopic: stately, noble, and with plenty of electrifying performances."
-That same year, he played major roles the acclaimed BBC five-part adaptation of Mrs Gaskell's Cranford novels alongside Judi Dench, and Imelda Staunton and in Stephen Poliakoff's Joe's Palace.

-His best-known role is perhaps that of Albus Dumbledore, Hogwarts' headmaster in the third instalment of J. K. Rowling's franchise, Harry Potter and the Prisoner of Azkaban, taking over the role after the death of Richard Harris.
-(Harris had also played Maigret on television four years before Gambon took that role.)
-Gambon reprised the role of Dumbledore in Harry Potter and the Goblet of Fire, which was released in November 2005 in the United Kingdom and the United States.
-He returned to the role again in the fifth film, 2007's Harry Potter and the Order of the Phoenix, and the sixth film, Harry Potter and the Half-Blood Prince.
-He appeared in the seventh and final film; Harry Potter and the Deathly Hallows Parts 1 and 2, released in two parts in 2010 and 2011.
-Gambon told an interviewer that, when playing Dumbledore, he does not "have to play anyone really.
+He played Albus Dumbledore, Hogwarts' headmaster in the third instalment of J. K. Rowling's franchise, Harry Potter and the Prisoner of Azkaban (2004), taking over the role after the death of Richard Harris in 2002; Harris had also played Maigret on television four years before Gambon took that role.
+Gambon reprised the role of Dumbledore in Harry Potter and the Goblet of Fire (2005), which was released in November 2005 in the United Kingdom and the United States.
+He returned to the role again in the fifth film, Harry Potter and the Order of the Phoenix (2007) and the sixth film, Harry Potter and the Half-Blood Prince (2009).
+He appeared in the final two films of the series, Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011).
+Gambon told an interviewer that, when playing Dumbledore, he did not "have to play anyone really.
 I just stick on a beard and play me, so it's no great feat.
-I never ease into a role—every part I play is just a variant of my own personality.
-I'm not really a character actor at all.'"
+I never ease into a role – every part I play is just a variant of my own personality.
+I'm not really a character actor at all."

-In 2010, Gambon appeared in Tom Hooper's historical drama The King's Speech as King George V, alongside Colin Firth, Geoffrey Rush, Helena Bonham Carter, and Guy Pearce.
-In 2011, the film received 12 Academy Awards nominations, more than any other film in that year.
-The film won four Oscars including Best Picture, Director, Actor, and Adapted Screenplay.